vvyalikh/U.S.Medical-Insurance-statistic-project/README.md

 Age groups: group_N1: 278, group_N2: 271, group_N3: 260, group_N4: 287, group_N5: 242, group_N6: 0

-Next what I've investigated, what is average price of insurance for each average group.
+Next what I've investigated, what is average price of insurance for each age group.

-Average insurance charges
+Average insurance charges per age group
 * for age group 18-24 is: 9037.95;
 * for age group 25-34 is: 10352.39;
 * for age group 35-44 is: 13134.17;
 * for age group 45-54 is: 15853.93;
 * for age group 55-64 is: 18513.28

-As we can see, there are direct correlation berween age and insurance charges, i.e. less charges for younger persons and higher charges for older persons.
+As we can see, there are direct correlation between age and insurance charges, i.e. less charges for younger persons and higher charges for older persons.

 2.bmi